camilne9/monch/website/DESIGN.md

 with time this way, we made helper functions that give you the “value” (as we define it) of the current time or that give you the current day of the week.
 We were also able to manipulate user inputs to also obtain a time “value” in cases where the user input a time.
 	A subtlety of our design that was particularly valuable for our goals can be observed in the “order_by_preference” helper function.
-Since the goal of Monch was to simplify the experience of discovering what dhalls were open, it was important to us that the outputs were in a logical order.
+Since the goal of Mönch was to simplify the experience of discovering what dhalls were open, it was important to us that the outputs were in a logical order.
 For this reason, a main feature of the site is the ability to indicate your personal preferences for the various dhalls.
 Thus, when you are shown a list of the dining halls open to you, you always see them in order of favorite to least favorite.
 The re-ordering helper function gave us the ability to re-order any list by preference just by using the power of the SQL databases we had already created.
 Furthermore, the function also deals with the case when there